joshcol9232/nea-12ColcloughJ/Write-Up/Analysis.md

 The app's UI design should be very simple, as I do not need to add much.
 All it needs to be is a number pad with a display, an enter button and a screen to have open while you are connected to the PC.
-Here is a prototype I made in Processing:
+Here is a prototype I made in Processing (A java based "software sketchbook"):

 <img src="Diagrams/appPrototype.png" width=200px/>

-It is very minimal, as I decided to keep it as minimal as possible so that the user doesn't get confused, and too keep clutter at a minimum.
+It is very minimal, as I decided to keep it as minimal as possible so that the user doesn't get confused, and to keep clutter at a minimum.

 ---